 In the movie, which is set in the late ’90s, the Junod character is Lloyd Vogel, played by Matthew Rhys as an ace magazine writer who glares with self-serious gloom.
 Yet from everything we can see, he is more or less living the life.
 He’s a National Magazine Award winner (early on, he’s a presenter at that ceremony, where he testifies to the quirky pleasures of glossy-book journalism), and he’s married to the smart and lovely Andrea (Susan Kelechi Watson), with an infant son.
 What’s not to cherish?

-Then he gets his next magazine assignment: to do a short profile of Fred Rogers for Esquire’s “Hero” issue.
-The subject isn’t really in his wheelhouse, but he heads off to the WQED studios in Pittsburgh, where “Mister Rogers’ Neighborhood” is taped on a soundstage for national syndication.
-From the start, Marielle Heller does something nimble and playful: She shoots the scenes from “Mister Rogers’ Neighborhood” as if we were watching them on an old video screen, and she plays off the miniature train-set architecture by filming the cities in which the film is set — New York, Pittsburgh — out of the same materials.
+Back at Esquire, Lloyd is assigned to do a short profile of Fred Rogers for the magazine’s “Hero” issue.
+The subject couldn’t be further out of his wheelhouse, but he trudges off to the WQED studios in Pittsburgh, where “Mister Rogers’ Neighborhood” is taped on a soundstage for national syndication.
+From the start, Marielle Heller does something nimble and playful: She shoots the scenes from “Mister Rogers’ Neighborhood” as if we were watching them on an old video screen, and she plays off the miniature train-set architecture by filming establishing shots of the cities where the film is set — New York, Pittsburgh — out of the same materials.
 All of which brings out the fairy-tale TV playland dimension of the story she’s telling.
-The sets of “Mister Rogers’ Neighborhood” are painted pasteboard, and the puppets look as if they were bought in a cheap toy store, yet there’s a magic-of-make-believe quality to the whole thing.
+The sets of “Mister Rogers’ Neighborhood” are painted pasteboard, and the puppets look like they were bought in a cheap toy store, but there’s a magic-of-make-believe quality to the whole thing.
 The world of Mister Rogers takes wing only because the kids who are watching it believe in it.

-But if “A Beautiful Day in the Neighborhood” were just a movie about how a beloved TV personality turned out to be an ardent life coach, it wouldn’t come to much.
-As the movie presents it, the fundamental oddity of Fred Rogers’ personality is that he relates to children so much because he himself is an overgrown child.
-That, in essence, has been the joke about him for 50 years.
-But what the film captures is that Fred, beneath his dry parson’s manners, is so in touch with his inner child because he recognizes that children are radically richer than we give them credit for.
+Yet if “A Beautiful Day in the Neighborhood” were just a movie about how a beloved TV personality turned out to be an ardent life coach, it might not come to much.
+As the film presents it, the transcendent oddity of Fred Rogers’ personality is that he relates to children so much because he’s an overgrown child himself.
+That, you could say, has been the joke about him for 50 years.
+What the film captures is that Fred, beneath his dry parson’s manners, is so in touch with his inner child because he recognizes that children are radically richer than we give them credit for.
 We focus, says Fred, on what they’re going to be.
 But they already are…themselves.
 And the adults they turn into are still, deep down, those same children, as primal in their vulnerability and sadness, their petulance and joy, their innocence and love.
-There’s a wondrous scene, touching and bitingly hilarious, in which Lloyd is on the set, and Fred sings “What Do You with the Mad That You Feel?” in the falsetto puppet voice of Daniel Tiger; we see Fred, in his glasses, singing the song, doing it for Lloyd’s benefit, creating an illusion that’s also real.
+There’s a wondrous scene, touching and bitingly funny, in which Lloyd is on the set, and Fred sings “What Do You Do With the Mad That You Feel?” in the falsetto puppet voice of Daniel Tiger; we see Fred, in his glasses, singing the song, doing it for Lloyd’s benefit, creating an illusion that’s also real.

 Heller, as she proved in “Can You Ever Forgive Me?,” has a gift for flooding seemingly straightforward scenes with emotion.
 The movie fills in Fred’s mystery, bit by bit, showing us that in his way he lives in the real world.
 He’s got anger issues he deals with by swimming, reading scripture, and pounding on the bass register of the piano.
 He has two grown sons who gave him his share of heartache.
 He’s not magic; he’s not Santa Claus.
 Yet he’s a man who believes in applying the power of love to every moment and every person — because that’s what the child in all of us deserves.
 And when Lloyd applies that to his father (and to himself), he starts to heal.